 This rule also does not override the laws of repose.
 Generally, this restricts the period you can file a lawsuit.
 The law of repose could stop you from filing a claim if the allowable time elapses.
 You will not be able to do so even if you could not have reasonably discovered the injury.
 Often, a restriction exists on the extent to which the discovery rule can extend the period for filing a lawsuit.

-Find A Personal Injury Near Me
+Find A Phoenix Personal Injury Lawyer Near Me

 If you have suffered injuries because of medical malpractice, you need to consult a skilled and experienced attorney who knows how to handle emergency room mistakes lawsuits.
 Your attorney will analyze your case to ascertain if you have a valid claim for medical malpractice.
 The Phoenix Personal Injury Attorney Law Firm has a team of attorneys with a long track record of representing patients in medical malpractice cases.
 We will give you a personalized and compassionate service at our client-centered law practice.
 Call us at 602-641-9589 to speak to one of our attorneys.